Mingyumaz/ET-in-TU-Dresden/Light/README.md

 ![avatar](/Figure/Case_1.png)

-(2) the direction vector of light is vertical to the plane
+(2) the direction vector of light is vertical to the plane:(case 2)

 | Item      |    point  | vector  |
 | :-------- | --------: | :--:    |